mrjohannchang/dotfiles/README.md

     7. Set "MINGW64 / MSYS -Zsh" as the default profile from Startup > Default profile.

-    8. Config the terminal to use the font "Hack NF" and set your prefered text color scheme in Profiles > MINGW64 / MSYS -Zsh.
+    8. Config the terminal to use the font "Hack NF" and set your prefered text color scheme in Profiles > MSYS2 MinGW x64 Zsh.

 14. Pre-installation